Rural collaborative policy

 The outcome document summarises the initial discussions and ideas on the development of a national animal welfare strategy and illustrates how they relate to DEFRA’s vision of the future for food, farming and the environment post- Brexit.
 Specifically it is proposed that a coalition of stakeholders should establish a policy initiative focused on supporting a common goal of demonstrating and celebrating a UK claim for higher animal welfare.
 The initiative could include a robust review of the evidence, facilitating action to maintain the UK’s reputation in animal welfare and celebrating examples. of success.
 We anticipate the initiative will bring together expertise from science, practice and policy.
 The initiative could be funded by sponsorship and support from a large number of organisations; government (UK & devolved), industry groups, civil society and research.

-Do you have a Knowledge Exchange Enquiry?
+Do you have a knowledge exchange enquiry?